ustcfdm/learn-gate/README.md

 In my test, if unit is not specified, the default unit seems to be *meter*.
 Correct me if this is wrong.

+## Render style

+To render a volume (e.g. phantom) in solid style instead of wire frame style, the following command can be used:

+`
+/gate/my_phantom/vis/forceSolid
+`

 # System

 System is a key-concept of GATE which provides a template of a predefined geometry to simulate a scanner.
 The document is [here](https://opengate.readthedocs.io/en/latest/defining_a_system_scanner_ct_pet_spect_optical.html#defining-a-system-label).